At the Drive-In: Second reunion and in•ter a•li•a (2015–2018)

 In October 2015, At the Drive-In agreed on doing another reunion, and an appearance at Rock On The Range festival in the following May was scheduled.
 In January 2016, trailed by a 15-second video of seemingly new music, the band detailed plans for a world tour and new album later in the year.
-After initial rehearsals, Jim Ward left the reunited band, and was replaced by his former Sparta bandmate Keeley Davis.
+After initial rehearsals, Jim Ward was removed from the reunited band, and was replaced by his former Sparta bandmate Keeley Davis.

-Looking back on Ward's departure, in 2017 Bixler-Zavala stated that Ward wasn't ready for a new album and tour: "His head wasn't there.
+Looking back on Ward's departure, in 2017 Bixler-Zavala stated that Ward was not ready for a new album and tour: "His head wasn't there.
 His head wasn't trustworthy.
 Because of the way Omar and I exploded [with Mars Volta], I completely understood that.
 You know, you either let it go and keep going forward, or the train goes on without you.
 We have to honor what is happening now, which is age and the want to do it.
 I love him.
 He's a beautiful human being.
 A beautiful artist.
 I just wish he would remember that he's an amazing guitar player.
 I don't know if he does."

 The band canceled part of their North American tour after Bixler-Zavala began to have issues with his voice.
 On December 8, the band released their first new song in 16 years, "Governed by Contagions", through Rise Records.
 A new album, in•ter a•li•a, was released on May 5, 2017, preceded by another single, "Incurably Innocent".
 The Diamanté EP was released on November 24 as part of Record Store Day; it had a limited vinyl release of 4000 copies.
-In May 2018, the band headlined the Neon Desert Music Festival.
+In August 2017, the reunited band performed at Rock en Seine in Paris, France and in May 2018, the band headlined the Neon Desert Music Festival.

-Hiatus (2018–present)
+Hiatus and uncertain future (2018–present)

 During a show on November 17, 2018, at the Circo Voador in Brazil, Bixler-Zavala announced to the crowd that the following night's show would be their final show for the foreseeable future.
 That night, Bixler-Zavala posted on Twitter stating "Maybe it's a sign of weakness to some of you but I had to give a huge thank you to my ATDI family.
 This was our 2nd to last show.
 Tomorrow is the last.
 Don't know when we'll play again.
 Thank you Rio.
 How do I even sleep now?"
 The following day on November 18, 2018, the band played their final show at Bar Opinião in Porto Alegre, Brazil.
 On November 19, 2018, the band released a statement on their official Instagram announcing a hiatus.
+In 2025, in response to a fan on Instagram, Bixler-Zavala stated that he would be against playing any future shows with At The Drive-In, saying that the band's chapter was "permanently sealed forever", and that the band had "played [their] last show in Brazil."